Words That Capture a Lifetime

 On the left, you'll see the raw, heartfelt contributions from friends and family—shared via a simple email reply.
 On the right is the Collabraverse magic: those individual threads woven together into a cohesive, professional poem that captures the collective heart of the group.

-Marge Simpson
+Bart Simpson

 The Poem